ShubhaKulal/POC_AQI/README.md

 3. Now run the application.

-Time spent : - I have spent around 12 hours.
-I had not worked on graph from long time so this time includes R&D as well.
+Time spent : - Spent around 12 hours.This time includes R&D on graph library as well.